Appmilla/identity-server-user-registration-example/README.md

 An overview video with a demo can be found at https://youtu.be/U4WXru88NCQ

-The API is genereated from the Visual Studio template, returning weather data.
+The API is generated from the Visual Studio template, returning weather data.
 I used this quickstart as a reference https://docs.duendesoftware.com/identityserver/v6/quickstarts/1_client_credentials/

 Various clients are included which were used at different stages of development:-